turingschool/front-end-curriculum/lessons/module-4/kickoff.md

 On the final Thursday of the module, you will give a 10-minute presentation about your experience in module 4, Turing, and your action plan going forward.
 The details about it can be found [here](https://github.com/turingschool/portfolios/blob/master/README.markdown) under "Module 4 (Front-End)".

+## Go Forth!

+Learn how to build a backend!
+Be a front-end developer!
+Explore your passion!